About me

 Prior to coming to Tufts, I served as a Robert Wood Johnson Postdoctoral Scholar in Health Policy (UC-Berkeley and UCSF, 2008-10); a European Network on Inequality Research Fellow (Harvard University and University College Dublin, 2006); a National Science Foundation Graduate Research Fellow (Harvard University, 2002-04 and 2005-06); a Research Fellow with the Multidisciplinary Program in Inequality and Social Policy (Harvard University, 2001-04); and a Foreign Language and Area Studies Summer Fellow with the U.S. Department of Education (Brazil, 2002).
 I received my M.A. and Ph.D. in Sociology and Social Policy from Harvard University, where I received four Certificates of Distinctions in Teaching, and my A.B. (summa cum laude) in Sociology and Latin American Studies from Princeton University, where I received a President’s Award for Academic Achievement in 1998.

-Publicly, I have been interviewed and quoted in The Atlantic, the New York Times, the New York Times Magazine, the Chicago Tribune, the Miami HeraldNational Public RadioHarvard Magazine, Tufts NowThe Society Pages, Vanity Fair, the Washington Post, and a video documentary on immigration on YouTube.
+Publicly, I have been interviewed and quoted in Aeon, The Atlantic, the New York Times, the New York Times Magazine, the Chicago Tribune, the Miami HeraldNational Public RadioHarvard Magazine, Tufts NowThe Society Pages, Vanity Fair, the Washington Post, and a video documentary on immigration on YouTube.
 I have also authored columns on the economic and fiscal impacts of unauthorized immigration in American communities in Contexts, the potential effects of repealing Obamacare in North Carolina in the Raleigh News and Observer, and the importance of immigration reform to Mexican American assimilation in the Los Angeles Times (with Tomás R. Jiménez) and the Raleigh News and Observer.
 I am currently a member of the Scholars Strategy Network (Boston chapter) and a faculty affiliate of the Center for American Political Studies at Harvard University.
 Previously at Tufts, I was designated one of the university’s Neubauer Faculty Fellows in 2011-12 and one of its Tisch Faculty Fellows in 2014-15.
 Feel free to browse my “Me in the News” page for details and links to ones that interest you.

 I grew up — and continue to be proud of my roots — in eastern North Carolina.
 I now live in the Boston area with my husband and three children.
 Once upon a time I liked to cook, do yoga, hang out with friends and family, watch TV, and travel.
 But now all my “spare” time as a working mom means remembering to go to the grocery store while trying to prioritize family, students, and a bit of writing each day.
 I speak fluent English and read/write/speak proficient Spanish and Portuguese (unfortunately those learn-it-yourself French tapes and that one night course in elementary Mandarin never stuck).
 I’ve studied, worked, and/or volunteered in Belize, Brazil, Costa Rica, Ecuador, Ireland, Mexico, and Spain.